elbarhichi/Self-Organized-Multi-Agents-System/README.md

    - `run.py` – A test script for manually running the simulation model, primarily used for debugging.
    - `server.py` - Handles real-time visualization and simulation monitoring.
 - `MAS_evaluation.ipynb` – Evaluates and compares the performance of different strategies.
+- `benchmarks/` - Contains different variations of evaluation results as csv files.

 ## 3. Simulation Parameters & Modes